mairooni/Flink-TornadoVM-Artifact/README.md

 	- Flink-GPU
 		* GPU Execution: Set the flag `-Dtornado` to false.
 Make sure to follow the steps in the **Flink-GPU setup** section before the execution.

-4. This use case uses precompiled kernels to ensure fair comparison.
+4. This use case uses precompiled kernels for the Flink-TornadoVM to ensure fair comparison.
 Therefore, it is necessary to copy the following files from the `precompiled_kernels` to the `build-target/bin` folder:
 	- pi-map.cl
 	- pi-reduce.cl
 	- pi-map.ptx